-A study of New York City parents identified 44 percent of parents taking significant risks in managing their kids’ food allergies, including intentionally exposing a child to their allergen, not reading food labels or not carrying an epinephrine auto-injector.
+A study of New York City parents identified 44 percent of parents taking significant risks in managing their kids’ food allergies.
+These included intentionally exposing a child to their allergen, not reading food labels or not carrying an epinephrine auto-injector.

 Twenty-three percent of parents said they intentionally exposed their child to an allergen, either to “test” whether the child was still allergic or in an attempt at home “treatment”.

-While the study did not explore specific reasons for that behavior, the authors suspect “that media reports of promising advancements in food allergy may contribute to the belief that allergen exposure can be beneficial,” said Dr. Julie Wang, an associate professor of pediatrics and allergy at Mount Sinai Hospital in New York City.
+The study did not explore specific reasons for that risky behavior.
+But the authors suspect “that media reports of promising advancements in food allergy may contribute to the belief that allergen exposure can be beneficial,” said Dr. Julie Wang, an associate professor of pediatrics and allergy at Mount Sinai Hospital in New York City.
 In fact, except under a physician’s care as part of an oral immunotherapy regimen, the only treatment for food allergy is strict avoidance of the food trigger.

 To gain understanding of why so many inner city kids are experiencing severe allergic reactions following diagnosis, the researchers conducted a survey of 100 parents of food-allergic children, aged 6 months to 18 years old.
 The 44-question survey was completed during a follow-up visit to Mount Sinai Hospital’s food allergy clinic.